-- It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - 1.
-Remove the axle nut cotter pin. - 2.
+To avoid injury, securely support the vehicle so there is no danger of it falling over.

+- 1. Remove the axle nut cotter pin. - 2.
 Loosen the chain puller locknut and the drive chain slack adjusting nut on both ends of the swingarm.

 - 1. Axle nut

 - 2. Axle nut cotter pin

 - 3. Chain puller locknut

 - 4. Drive chain slack adjusting nut

 - 5. Alignment marks

-- Loosen the axle nut and the brake torque rod nut at the brake shoe plate.

-- 4. Lift the rear wheel off the ground according to the procedure on page 6-31.

-- 5. Remove the brake pedal free play adjusting nut, and then disconnect the brake rod at the brake camshaft lever.

-- 6. Disconnect the brake torque rod from the brake shoe plate by removing the nut and the bolt.
+- Loosen the axle nut and the brake torque rod nut at the brake shoe plate. - 4.
+Lift the rear wheel off the ground according to the procedure on page 7-33. - 5.
+Remove the brake pedal free play adjusting nut, and then disconnect the brake rod at the brake camshaft lever. - 6.
+Disconnect the brake torque rod from the brake shoe plate by removing the nut and the bolt.

 - 1. Brake torque rod

 - 2. Brake torque rod bolt and nut

 - 3. Brake rod

 - 4. Brake pedal free play adjusting nut

 - 5. Brake camshaft lever

-- 7. Push the wheel forward, and then remove the drive chain from the rear sprocket.
+7. Push the wheel forward, and then remove the drive chain from the rear sprocket.